 EXT:solr connects TYPO3 to an Apache Solr server and provides a complete enterprise search infrastructure:

-Searchable pages, news, products, and custom records – with language-specific stemming and tokenisation.
+Searchable pages, news, products and arbitrary records – with language-specific stemming and tokenisation.

 Faceted Navigation